 Irish Goodbye Poem

-The poem explores Kimberly’s turbulent relationship with her Uncle who is now ill and in need of a liver transplant.
-At the end, she performs an Irish exit of her own, but perhaps the title is a metaphor for the strained relationship she experiences with a family member, who she is no longer on speaking terms with.
+The poem explores Kimberly’s turbulent relationship with her Uncle, who is now ill and in need of a liver transplant.
+At the end, she performs an Irish exit of her own, but perhaps the title is a metaphor for the strained relationship she experiences with a family member with whom she is no longer speaking.

 Click the link to read and/or listen to Irish Goodbye.